Getting Started

 Choose a buying problem before you choose a platform

-The easiest way to pressure-test this is to describe the store without using category jargon.
-If the founding team cannot explain in one sentence who the product is for, what situation triggers the purchase, and what the buyer is trying to avoid, the catalog will drift toward vague positioning.
-That vagueness shows up everywhere: unclear titles, interchangeable category pages, weak paid traffic performance, and product descriptions that sound polished but do not help anyone choose.
+The quickest pressure test is to describe the store without category jargon.
+If the founding team cannot say in one sentence who the product is for, what triggers the purchase, and what the buyer wants to avoid, the catalog will drift toward vague positioning — unclear titles, interchangeable category pages, weak paid performance, and descriptions that sound polished but help no one choose.

 A focused buying problem also makes merchandising decisions easier.
-It tells you which categories deserve attention first, which product attributes should be mandatory, which objections should shape the first FAQ blocks, and what comparison language belongs in the product page.
-In other words, positioning is not only a brand exercise.
-It is the input that determines how the catalog is structured.
+It tells you which categories deserve attention first, which attributes should be mandatory, which objections shape the first FAQ blocks, and what comparison language belongs on the product page.
+Positioning is not only a brand exercise; it is the input that determines how the catalog is structured.

 Build the catalog model before the homepage

-Before launch, define the fields every product must have.
-Use the same naming conventions across product pages, merchant feeds, and internal operations.
-The goal is simple: the product should describe itself clearly anywhere it appears.
+Before launch, define the fields every product must have, and use the same naming conventions across product pages, merchant feeds, and internal operations.
+The goal is plain: a product should describe itself clearly anywhere it appears.
+Skip this and you import supplier content, rename fields ad hoc, and postpone hard decisions about variants — which quietly builds a storefront every person, system, and channel has to relearn.

-A stronger approach is to treat the catalog like a schema before you treat it like a storefront.
-Decide which attributes matter by category, which labels are canonical, and which fields must never be left blank.
-When those rules exist before launch, search indexing, merchant feeds, internal QA, and future content production all become easier because the product model already reflects how buyers make decisions.
+A stronger approach treats the catalog like a schema before a storefront.
+Decide which attributes matter by category, which labels are canonical, and which fields must never be blank.
+When those rules exist first, search indexing, merchant feeds, QA, and future content all get easier because the product model already reflects how buyers decide.

 Pick a stack that keeps operations clean

-The right stack is usually the one your team can maintain when no one is in launch mode anymore.
 A founder can keep almost any stack alive for two intense weeks.
-The real test comes later, when a product goes out of stock, a variant is renamed, a new category is added, and support needs to answer questions about shipping, returns, and compatibility.
-If those changes require three disconnected tools and undocumented fixes, the store will slow down exactly when it needs to learn faster.
+The real test comes later — when a product goes out of stock, a variant is renamed, a category is added, and support needs to answer questions about shipping, returns, and compatibility.
+If those changes require three disconnected tools and undocumented fixes, the store slows down exactly when it needs to learn faster.

-Clean operations do not require enterprise software.
-They require discipline around ownership and update flow.
-Decide where product truth lives, who is responsible for publishing updates, and how the team confirms that a storefront change is reflected in feeds, analytics, and customer-facing support content.
-When the system is simple enough to trust, the team can spend more time improving products and less time reconciling tools.
+Clean operations come from discipline, not enterprise software.
+Decide where product truth lives, who publishes updates, and how the team confirms a storefront change is reflected in feeds, analytics, and support content.
+When the system is simple enough to trust, the team spends more time improving products and less time reconciling tools.

 - Keep product ownership clear inside the team